myopicmage/aiti/Players/1 - Setting/5 - Gods and Divines.md

 **Domain**: Knowledge

-**Great Work**: Afer seeing the city of Skymeet becoming overcowded, created and permanently raised a second tier to the city to float above the city for all time.
+**Great Work**: After seeing the city of Skymeet becoming overcrowded, created and permanently raised a second tier to the city to float above the city for all time.
 Also did a great deal of research at THe Academy, contributing heavily to the understanding of magic on Aiti.

 ## Aurinko, Bringer of Light